oceanprotocol/docs/discover/faq.md

 <summary>How can we ensure the validity of datasets on the market?</summary>

-We are not actively developing a dedicated system for dataset validation.
-Instead, we have built tools and established multiple methods within our verification layer.
+We have built tools and established multiple methods within our verification layer.
 However, the primary responsibility for data validation lies with the customer.
 To assess the data's quality, consider these questions:
 1. What is the reputation of the dataset's publisher?
 2. Does the dataset include well-defined metadata and provenance information?
 3. Is sample data available for evaluation?